HILL-TOPCONSULTANCY/hilltop-aks-3tier-deployment/README.md

 #### **1. Data Management:**
 - **MongoDB Storage:**
-  - In the current setup, MongoDB is deployed using a StatefulSet with Persistent Volume Claims (PVC).
-  - This ensures that data is stored persistently across pod restarts or failures.
+  - MongoDB is deployed using a StatefulSet with Persistent Volume Claims (PVC) ensuring data is stored persistently across pod restarts or failures.
-  - The data is stored on the Azure Kubernetes Service (AKS) persistent storage, ensuring durability.

 **Lapses:**
   - **Sensitive Data in Plain Text:** The MongoDB credentials are stored directly in the Helm chart configuration files, which exposes the application to security risks.